Spatially covariant gravity with two degrees of freedom in the presence of an auxiliary scalar field: Hamiltonian analysis: A concrete model of

 By fixing the coefficients of $B_{ij}B^{ij}$ and $R$ in (\ref{neeq3}), we obtain 4 differential equations

-As long as equations (\ref{c1c2ra}) and (\ref{diffeq1})-(\ref{diffeq4}) are satisfied, the coefficient of $B^{2}$ will be automatically zero.
+As long as equations (\ref{c1c2ra}) and (\ref{diffeq1})-(\ref{diffeq4}) are satisfied, the coefficient of $B^{2}$ will be automatically fixed to be zero.
 Therefore, we do not have to discuss the differential equation corresponding to the coefficient of $B^{2}$ here.

 We also choose a set of special solutions